ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/catalog_segmentation.md

     }

     /**
-     * The logic to fetch the desired catalog codes should be placed here:
+     * Place the logic that fetches the desired catalog codes here:
      */
     public function getCatalogCodes()
     {